EC-12 Education

 Principal/Coach supervisor follow-ups

-We will offer three to four live virtual sessions to support school leadership teams with the successful implementation of the coaching pedagogies on their campuses.
+We will offer three live afternoon breakout sessions to support school leadership teams with the successful implementation of the coaching pedagogies on their campuses.

 Ongoing implementation support